pvdz/tenko/tests/testcases/README.md

   - This is almost the same as sloppy mode, except the parser is explicitly told to consider it starting in strict mode.
 So this is almost the same as adding a `"use strict"` directive at the top of the test case.
 - `### Module goal`
   - This is the output when parsing the input with the "module goal".
 That means it is in strict mode by default and it allows parsing `import` and `export` syntax.
-- `### Web compat mode`
+- `### Sloppy mode + annex B rules`
-  - This is the same as sloppy mode while additionally enabling the web compat rules.
+  - This is the same as regular sloppy mode while additionally enabling the web compat rules.
 This may affect "Annex B" cases like regular expressions, `for in`, and octal escapes.
+- `### Module goal + annex B rules`
+  - This is the same as regular module goal while additionally enabling the web compat rules.
+This may affect certain "Annex B" cases.
 - `### AST Printer`
   - The printer in `./src/tools/printer.mjs` will attempt to print the first AST that passes.
 This serialization is then parsed again to validate that it results in the same AST.
 The result of this process is printed, including any deltas.